-In response to serious or persistent breaches of this policy, the school may remove a child from the classroom for a limited time.
+In response to serious or persistent detrimental behaviours, the school may remove a child from the classroom for a limited time.

 Children who have been removed will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.